murex/TCR/doc/tcr_config_show.md

-  -l, --language string     indicate the programming language to be used by TCR -o, --polling duration    set VCS polling period when running as navigator -t, --toolchain string    indicate the toolchain to be used by TCR -w, --work-dir string     indicate the directory from which TCR is running (default: current directory)
+  -l, --language string     indicate the programming language to be used by TCR -o, --polling duration    set VCS polling period when running as navigator -t, --toolchain string    indicate the toolchain to be used by TCR -V, --vcs string          indicate the VCS (version control system) to be used by TCR: git (default) or p4 -w, --work-dir string     indicate the directory from which TCR is running (default: current directory)
 ```